-PSMA radionuclide therapy is a new type of treatment consisting of radioactive molecules injected into your bloodstream that specifically seek out and destroy prostate cancer cells.
-These agents are available in clinical trials in the US, Australia, and Canada.
+PSMA, prostate membrane-specific antigen is a protein that's only found on the surface of prostate and prostate cancer cells.
+PSMA radionuclide therapy is a new type of treatment consisting of radioactive molecules injected into your bloodstream that specifically seek out and destroy prostate cancer cells using PSMA to target the cancer.
+These agents are available in clinical trials in the US, Australia and Canada.